trac41799/UECCT/README.md

 # UECCT
-This is the repository of an official implementation for the model from the paper:
+This is the official implementation of the U-ECCT model from the paper:

 D. -T. Nguyen and S. Kim, "U-shaped Error Correction Code Transformers," in IEEE Transactions on Cognitive Communications and Networking, Oct.
 2024. doi: 10.1109/TCCN.2024.3482349